-The real price per kWh depends on each company’s methods for coming up with the rate, and these calculations are based on how much energy is actually used by a home.
+The actual price per kWh depends on each company’s methods for coming up with the rate, and these calculations are based on how much energy a home uses.

 If your usage is different than the average, you might pay a significantly different rate than the advertised price per kWh.

 ComparePower eliminates this uncertainty.

-This website lets you shop for a specific rate based on how much electricity you will actually use.
+This website lets you shop for a specific rate based on how much electricity you will use.

-To figure out your average usage every month, look at your old power bills – ideally 12-months’ worth –and plug the numbers into ComparePower.
+To determine your average monthly usage, look at your old power bills – ideally 12 months’ worth – and plug the numbers into ComparePower.
 The software instantly provides an accurate estimate of what you’ll pay, and you can sign up with a provider without ever leaving the website.

-ComparePower examines the terms of each contract in detail, making sure that no special conditions or hidden fees impact the rate you’ll pay.
+ComparePower examines each contract’s terms in detail, ensuring that no special conditions or hidden fees impact the rate you’ll pay.

-Don’t forget: Past bills are the best way to get an accurate estimate of your energy usage, and accurate estimates mean accurate rates.
-You’ll save more money if you can plug in your home’s actual history.
+Don’t forget: Past bills are the best way to get an accurate energy usage estimate, and accurate estimates mean accurate rates.
+You’ll save more money by plugging in your home’s history.